analyticsplaybook/analyticsplaybook.github.io/tagmanagement/set_record_visitors_type_adobe_dtm.md

 # Set and record visitors type with Adobe DTM
 Author: Till Büttner

 __Problem__:

-As Analyst you want to segment the website visitors.
-For an eCommerce website you want perhaps to segment your visitors into prospects, leads and customers.
-But most times you just know the type, when a visitor purchase and gets a customer.
+As an analyst you want to segment website visitors.
+For an eCommerce website, perhaps you want to segment your visitors into prospects, leads and customers.
+But many times, you just know the type, if a visitor purchased (and thus, becomes a "customer").

 __Actions__:

-We will set up a data element with custom script to identify the visitor type.
+We will set up a data element using custom JavaScript to identify the visitor type.
 The explanation will be split into a example with a full data layer and one without a data layer.
 The first approach was a little bit different to the result now.
-Significant impact gave a great article from Peter O'Neill in the L3 Analytics Blog entitled [Understanding your Website Visitors: Prospects vs CustomersUnderstanding your Website Visitors: Prospects vs Customers](http://www.l3analytics.com/2016/01/18/understanding-your-website-visitors-prospects-vs-customers/).
+Peter O'Neill outlines this technique in a great L3 Analytics Blog post titled [Understanding your Website Visitors: Prospects vs Customers](http://www.l3analytics.com/2016/01/18/understanding-your-website-visitors-prospects-vs-customers/).

-There is a lookup if we know something about the visitor:
+Here is our visitor behavior hierarchy:

-- If the visitor purchase once, it's a customer.
+- If the visitor has purchased, they are a customer
-- If the visitor logged in, it's a lead.
+- Otherwise, if the visitor is logged in, they are a lead
-- If we don't know anything, it's a prospect.
+- Otherwise, if we don't know anything, they are a prospect.

-The custom script uses localStorage and sessionStorage, not cookies.
-The difference?
-Cookies are primarily for reading server-side, local storage can only be read client-side.
-More to read: [What is the difference between localStorage, sessionStorage, session and cookies?](http://stackoverflow.com/questions/19867599/what-is-the-difference-between-localstorage-sessionstorage-session-and-cookies)

-And please, if you are located in the EU, don't forgett about the [EU's cookie law](http://ec.europa.eu/ipg/basics/legal/cookies/index_en.htm).
+This custom script uses `localStorage` and `sessionStorage`, not cookies.
+What's the difference?
+Cookies are primarily for reading server-side, whereas local storage can only be read client-side.
+More information: [What is the difference between localStorage, sessionStorage, session and cookies?](http://stackoverflow.com/questions/19867599/what-is-the-difference-between-localstorage-sessionstorage-session-and-cookies) And, if you are located in the EU, don't forgett about the [EU's cookie law](http://ec.europa.eu/ipg/basics/legal/cookies/index_en.htm).
 LocalStorage and sessionStorage are treated as cookies.

 __Explanation (resolution)__:

 __Data layer available__: Let's begin by creating the data element.
-Name the data element like the value wich it will serve: visitorType.
-Switch the type to custom script and open the editor.
-Copy and paste the following javascript:
+Name the data element in reference to the value which it will serve: visitorType.
+Copy and paste the following javascript into your data layer code:

 {% highlight javascript %}